Euphorbia heterophylla: Description

 Euphorbia heterophylla grows between 30 and 100 cm tall and has hollow stems that may be branched or simple with angular ribs.
 The leaves of the plant have variable shapes within and between populations.
 The lower leaves are alternate whereas the upper leaves are opposite and commonly have a whitish or bright red base.

 Within 30 days of emergence the plant may flower with ripe seeds being formed between 25 and 30 days later.
 It is pollinated by insects which are attracted to large amounts of nectar the plant produces.
+Extrafloral nectaries at the flower were first reported on E. heterophylla by Zimmerman 1932.

 The stalk exudes a toxic milky white latex.
 The cyathia or false flowers, are located in clusters at the head of the stalk and are yellowish green.
 They have no petals, the red color being part of the young leaves' coloration.
 The fruits are small, segmented capsules.
 When the fruits are mature, they explode and shoot the seeds some distance from the parent plant allowing the plant to disperse.

 This plant often loses its coloration when it grows wild as a weed.
 There are populations that have been identified to have resistance to specific herbicides in South America.